CahanLab/epoch/README.md

 ### Data

+In this section, Epoch requires at least two reconstructed networks (in order to carry out the comparison) and the epoch assignments for these networks.
+These inputs are derived from the reconstruction in the previous section.

 First, load in the data.
 The reconstructed network and epoch assignments from the previous section are provided here as 'net1' and epochs1':

 ```R